 The great news is that when you stop smoking you can expect an almost immediate improvement in the way your skin looks and feels – in other words there is a significant and noticeable skin improvement after quitting smoking.

 How does smoking do to your skin?

 The harm that smoking causes to our skin seems the least of the evils when compared to heart disease or lung cancer, but it is often one of the first tangible signs that smoking is causing you harm.

 The signs often show as early as the smoker’s mid-20s – but the great news is that if you quit smoking – your skin begins to repair itself almost immediately – but the later you leave it to quit – the more irreversible the affects might be.

 Smoking bombards your entire body with a long list of harmful, toxic chemicals including carbon monoxide, cyanide, tar, and formaldehyde – the impact of which starves your body of oxygen, vitamins and nutrients.
 This affects every organ of the body – as well as the skin.

 Nicotine also reduces blood flow to the lower living layer of skin, or dermis, which results in less oxygen being delivered.
-Skin becomes gray and sallow and the cell production deteriorates, leading to dry, flaky skin that is less resistant to external conditions.
+Skin becomes grey and sallow and the cell production deteriorates, leading to dry, flaky skin that is less resistant to external conditions.

 Our skin begins to sag and wrinkle because the body cannot produce collagen effectively.
 Smoking starves the body of Vitamin C – a key component in the manufacturing of collagen – and interferes with the production of an enzyme called matrix metalloproteinase that regulates collagen production, which leads to skin that is lined and gaunt.